Agile Delivery Flow: 3 Steps to Deliver on Time Consistently

 Step 3: Starting to improve your agile delivery flow

-You know what to do in theory.
-Now what is the best way to start improving?
-By creating awareness and “change readiness” in the team.
-In the best case through self-reflection.
+In theory, you know what to do.
+Now, what is the best way to get started in practice?
+By creating awareness and “readiness to change” in the team.
+Ideally through self-reflection.

 You have to create transparency around and regularly review these numbers, checking if the rate of “work items started vs. finished” is in balance.
 It could be part of your retrospective to go a little deeper and investigate why the numbers might not have been in balance in the last cycle.

-The following questions are our “agile delivery” retrospective template (more on this: 22 fun templates for agile retrospectives).
+The following questions are from our retrospective template for “agile delivery” (more on this: 26 fun templates for agile retrospectives ).
 We are starting with a few health check items, asking the team if they agree or disagree.
 Afterwards there are a few open questions:

 Agile Delivery Retrospective